| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: A

-Rationale: The 17th Amendment allows citizens to directly elect U.S. Senators.**
+Rationale: The 17th Amendment allows citizens to directly elect U.S. Senators.** - What is a referendum?

 A. Court ruling